SAP-samples/upscale-commerce-open-payment-integration/postman/klarna/iframe/README.md

 The klarna-checkout native component code lives in the [SAP-samples Github](https://github.com/SAP-samples/upscale-commerce-open-payment-integration).
 Download the repository as a zip file and extract it.

 2. Configure mapping
 Find the folder containing the klarna-checkout source.
-Open the klarna-checkout.component.ts file in your desired IDE/text editor.
+Open the klarna-checkout.component.ts file in your desired IDE or text editor.
 You can find it in the path: projects/klarna-checkout/src/lib/klarna-checkout.component.ts.

 Take note of the following code starting on line 110: